 - Completing and Submitting a Host Family Application

 - Reference Checks

 - Linking Families & Students

 - Non-Traditional Approval

 If a host family is having trouble with their application, they are welcome to reach out to the Hosting Programs Specialist (HPS) or the Hosting Operations staff at any time.
 Hosting Operations can be reached at firstname.lastname@example.org or 1-800-AFS-INFO (press 2 and 2 again).

 In order for a host family to start their online application (OA), the Hosting Programs Specialist (HPS) must email the interested family a link to the application as well as login and password information.
 If you have a family ready to start the OA, please send your HPS the following information:

 - Host parent first name and last name

 - Host parent zipcode

-If a family has hosted with us previously, the TDS will carry over information from their most recent host family application (as long as it was completed after 2010).
+If a family has hosted with us previously, the HPS will carry over information from their most recent host family application (as long as it was completed after 2010).